RonanQuill/Closely/README.md

 # Closely
 Hottest new social media app to hit UL 🔥🚀🔥🚀🔥🚀🔥🚀🔥🚀🔥🚀

-User: https://github.com/RonanQuill/Closely-NFCSpoofing/tree/master to test nfc
+Use https://github.com/RonanQuill/Closely-NFCSpoofing/tree/master to test nfc